getzep/zep/README.md

 Some additional changes:

 - The Zep OSS web UI has been deprecated in favor of significantly expanded SDK support.
+- Zep CE no longer offers Document Collections.
+We suggest using one of many hosted or local vector databases.
 - Zep CE supports many LLM services and local servers that offer OpenAI-compatible APIs.
 Other services may be used with an LLM proxy.
 - Zep CE no longer ships with a local embedding service and named entity extractor.